svshubhm/Coference-Management-SApp/README.md

   <img src="https://www.herokucdn.com/deploy/button.svg" alt="Deploy">
 </a>

+try it:

 salesfore app hosted on heroku with salesforce at backend.
 This app shows the data information about the speakers and sessions.

 ....................................Work in progress...................................................
+comming soon....

-Package installation link for metadata setup comming soon.
+Package installation link for metadata setup. dynamic namespace tweak more integrations.